-With the right patio set, you can transform a so-so backyard (or patch of grass or balcony) into an outdoor oasis where you can host barbecues and drinks with friends, dine alfresco with family, or take a break from staring at the same four walls every day.
-To make it easier to find a grouping of tables and chairs you’ll get the most out of, we’ve narrowed down the best expert-recommended options for a range of environments, including small terraces, backyard decks, and poolside patios.
+With the right patio set, you can transform a so-so backyard (or a patch of grass or a balcony) into an outdoor oasis where you can host barbecues and drinks with friends, dine alfresco with family, or simply relax with a book.
+To help you find a set of tables, couches, and chairs that works best for your space and style, we consulted interior designers and other experts for their favorite options for a range of budgets and environments, including small terraces, backyard decks, and poolside patios.

 What we’re looking for

-Price: As a general rule, longevity corresponds with price.
+As a general rule, longevity corresponds with price, and because outdoor furniture is designed to withstand the elements, it’s more expensive than furniture you use inside the house.
 If you’re going to upgrade your set in a few years, go for one of the more affordable options.
 But if you plan to enjoy it for many summers, it may be wise to spring for a more expensive (and longer-lasting) collection.
-For the options below, we denoted the recommendations as $ (under $500), $$ ($500–$1000), or $$$ (over $1,000).
+And as noted above, some brands, especially the higher-end ones, list sets by the piece, so you’ll want to tally the price of each item for the total set price.
+For the options below, we denoted the recommendations as $ (under $500), $$ ($500–$1,000), or $$$ (over $1,000).

 Best overall patio set